I stood in front of the mirror. Tears rolled down my cheeks. My imperfect body was trembling as I stared at it in disgust.

 She would not have dumped me.
 We would still be smiling at each other.
 The plans we have crafted for a future together intact and vibrant.

 I fell to the ground, crying and shaking involuntarily.
-Blaming my imperfect appearance for all the agony, the intolerable suffering, my tattered life.
+Blaming my imperfect body for all the agony, the intolerable suffering, my tattered life.

 I had always been anxious about my body and how it presented itself to everyone, be it friends or strangers.
 Now, however, I denounced it for failing me, ruining my life.
 Judged all its blemishes and cursed its unattractive features that were not worthy of being loved.